oterrien/testing-procedure-test-case/user-service/README.md

 * Move IUserService interface into "**api**" package.
 That is the contract of the hexagon
 * Move IUserRepository interface into "**spi**" package.
 That is how
 * Move UserService and AuthorizationUserService into business.

+# UserStory 2 : updating users

+### 1. Administrator can update any information of any user

+This step consist in implementing update method for admin only

+### 2. Non administrator can only update their password

+This step consist in implementing resetPassword method for all user.